-A total of $13,000 in cash prizes will be awarded to the winners this year.
+A total of $16,000 in cash prizes will be awarded to the winners this year.

-The Grand Prize winner will receive $5,000 in cash.
+The Grand Prize winner will receive $8,000 in cash.

-The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah (January 2017)
+The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah (January 2019) .

-The top three screenwriters in the Feature and Horror category are eligible for membership in the Writers Guild of America’s Independent Writers Caucus.
+The top three screenwriters in the Feature and Horror/Thriller category are eligible for membership in the Writers Guild of America’s Independent Writers Caucus.